Wednesday, January 10, 2024

 CICO

 CICO is the hoary old acronym used to designate the Calories-In-Calories-Out nutritional paradigm.
 It is pure bunk, and I can prove this with a simple example.
-Does anyone in their right mind think that, say, the nutrition provided by 2500 calories of sugar, bread, pasta, rice, tacos, ice cream, cheesecake, etc. etc. is precisely equal to that of 2500 calories of beef?
+Does anyone in their right mind think that, say, the nutrition provided by 2000 calories of sugar is precisely equal to that of 2000 calories of beef?

 Didn't think so.
 To be sure the above is an obviously nonsensical comparison, but nevertheless it's taken as gospel by most of the public and the medical establishment.
 The major problem with this mindset is that we humans do not have a steam engine in our innards that is "burning" the food we eat.
 What we do have is a metabolism that processes the macro-nutrients of fat, protein, and carbohydrates differently.
 Radically different in fact, to put it as mildly as possible.